mnboyaz1/mean-resume/README.md

 # mean-resume
-A personal resume website built on the MEAN stack.
+A responsive personal resume website built on the MEAN stack with LESS.
 Perfect for anyone who is just getting started with MEAN, automated testing, database migrations, and source builds.

 # Demo
 [NoelBaron.com](http://www.noelbaron.com)